 (5) Electric Utilities.
-The NEC doesn't apply to electrical installations under the exclusive control of an electric utility where such installations:
+The NEC doesn't apply to electrical installations under the exclusive control of an electric utility, where such installations:

-Are on property owned or leased by the electric utility for the purpose of generation, transformation, transmission, distribution, or metering of electric energy.
-Figure 90-11 d.
-Are located by other written agreements either designated by or recognized by public service commissions, utility commissions, or other regulatory agencies having jurisdiction for such installations; limited to installations for the purpose of communications, metering, generation, control, transformation, transmission, or distribution of electric energy where legally established easements or rights-of-way can't be obtained.
+Consist of electric utility installed service drops or service laterals under their exclusive control. ► Figure 90-10 d.
+Are located by other written agreements either designated by or recognized by public service commissions, electric utility commissions, or other regulatory agencies having jurisdiction for such installations; limited to installations for the purpose of communications, metering, generation, control, transformation, transmission, energy storage, or distribution of electric energy where legally established easements or rights-of-way can't be obtained.
 These installations are limited to federal lands, Native American reservations through the U.S. Department of the Interior Bureau of Indian Affairs, military bases, lands controlled by port authorities and state agencies and departments, and lands owned by railroads.

 - Luminaires located in legally established easements, or rights-of-way, such as at poles supporting transmission or distribution lines, are exempt from the NEC.
 However, if the electric utility provides site and public lighting on private property, then the installation must comply with the Code [90.2(A)(4)]. - c.
-Are located on legally established easements, or rights-ofway.
-Figure 90-12
+Are located on legally established easements or rights-of-way. ▶ Figure 90-12

-Note to 90.2(B)(4) and (5): Utilities include entities that install, operate, and maintain communications systems (telephone, CATV, Internet, satellite, or data services) or electric supply (generation, transmission, or distribution systems) and are designated or recognized by governmental law or regulation by public service/utility commissions.
+Note to 90.2(B)(4) and (5): Utilities include entities that install, operate, and maintain communications systems (twisted wire, antennas, and coaxial cable) or electric supply (generation, transmission, or distribution systems) and are designated or recognized by governmental law or regulation by public service/utility commissions.
 Utilities may be subject to compliance with codes and standards covering their regulated activities as adopted under governmental law or regulation.